joelmoxley/founder-playbook/index.md

 # Home Page

 Example home page content.
-Editable in github.
-For pure file structure while we're in pure dev plan, see the soon-to-be-depreacted http://founderplaybook.io
+Editable in github at https://github.com/joelmoxley/founder-playbook/.
+For pure file structure while we're in pure dev mode, see http://founderplaybook.io.
+(Please note we'll deprecate that link once this site is in production.)